copious-world/extra-file-class/README.md

 This module provides two classes with methods that make some file operations simple to use.

 The first classes provide simple wrappers.
 While the second class provides wrappers that also keep data in memory under the aegis of a caching object.
 The caching object may be configured.

+> Also, since 0.9.18, fs and fs/promsises are accessible via this class. [(See below)](#access-fs)

 ## install